VIEW or PURCHASE

 RECOMMEND n.paradoxa to your library

-n.paradoxa is supported by the Andy Warhol Foundation for the Visual Arts and
+n.paradoxa received support from the Andy Warhol Foundation for the Visual Arts (2012-2014) and

 Founded in 1998, n.paradoxa (ISSN: 1461-0434) publishes scholarly